ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 For convenience, the small subset of files required for these Python scripts can be obtained from the `EMC ftp data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`_ or from `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`_.
-In addition, the Cartopy shape files are available on a number of Tier 1 platforms in the following
+In addition, the Cartopy shape files are available on a number of Level 1 platforms in the following
 locations:

 On Cheyenne: